lemonlime4/expr/README.md

     -   this is caused by drawing lines far away from the viewport
     -   zooming very quickly can also cause this for some reason
 -   rectangular rendering artifacts can appear when drawing dense functions like `sin(100/x)`
+-   parts of functions that are very vertical (slope of >1000) will not be drawn
+    -   this is because they're treated as discontinuities